World Boxing News provides a complete history of the pound-for-pound number-one spot from 1970 to the present day in 2023.

 ‘Sweet Pea’ was untouchable during the mid-’90s, rivaled only by light-heavyweight king Roy Jones Jr.

-The emergence of the “Golden Boy” Oscar De La Hoya altered the landscape.
+The emergence of the “Golden Boy,” Oscar De La Hoya, altered the landscape.
 De La Hoya enjoyed a superb pro-rank run, fresh from his success at the 1992 Olympics.

 De La Hoya defeated Whitaker at the Thomas and Mack Center in April 1997 to push himself as the spearhead of boxing.
-It’s a title he’d enjoy for almost two and a half years.
+It’s a title he’d enjoyed for almost two and a half years.